January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Automotive Icons Exhibition – 100 rare and valuable cars and motorcycles

-Until February 25.
+Until March 1.
 Location: PGE National Stadium, entrance from al. Zieleniecka Street, gate no. 1 (Praga), online tickets.
 Free outdoor parking is available in front of gate no. 1 from al. Zieleniecka Street (access via Targowa, Zamoyskiego, Sokola, and Siwca streets) and a paid underground car park.
-Opening hours: Monday-Thursday 11 am – 7 pm, Friday 11 am – 8 pm, weekends 10 am – 7 pm.
-Ferrari, Lamborghini, Porsche, Maserati, Bentley, Aston Martina, and other top brands models – from oldtimers to modern cars with the latest technologies.
+Opening hours: Monday-Thursday 11 am – 7 pm, Friday 11 am – 8 pm, weekends 10 am – 8 pm.
+Ferrari, Lamborghini, Porsche, Maserati, Bentley, Aston Martina, and other top brands’ models – from oldtimers to modern cars with the latest technologies.
+F1 cars, the world’s most expensive hypercars, and vehicles known from movies.
+100 vehicles and additional attractions, including simulators, a remote-controlled car zone, and an interactive VR zone.
 Website, Facebook, Instagram.

 Christmas attractions & meeting with Santa at Smart Kids Planet – an edutainment center with playing zones dedicated to children aged 0-10